dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 >
 > _General Formulation for Binomial Price Path_
 >
 > **Creating a Replicating Portfolio** The objective in creating a replicating portfolio is to use a combination of risk-free borrowing/lending and the underlying asset to create the same cash flows as the option being valued.
 The principles of arbitrage apply then, and the value of the option must be equal to the value of the replicating portfolio.
-In the case of the general formulation shown above, where stock prices can move either up to Su or down to Sd in any time period, the replicating portfolio for a call with strike price K will involve borrowing \$B and acquiring $\Delta$ of the underlying asset, where:
+In the case of the general formulation shown above, where stock prices can move either up to Su or down to Sd in any time period, the replicating portfolio for a call with strike price K will involve borrowing B dollars and acquiring $\Delta$ of the underlying asset, where:
 >
 > $\huge{ \Delta = \text{ Number of units of the underlying asset bought } = { {C_u - C_s } \over { Su -Sd } } }$
 >